The Short Story

 I grew up in Connemara, a Gaeltacht region in the West of Ireland, where the wild outdoors served as my playground.
 At the time, I didn’t fully appreciate how being surrounded by such natural beauty, Irish culture, and a close-knit community would shape me.
 These roots instilled in me a strong sense of connection to people, place, and the natural environment, which has guided me throughout my life and career.

-My academic journey began with a commerce degree and a master's in marketing at the University of Galway, building my foundation in business and strategy.
-I've since expanded into sustainability and systems change through programs like the Next Economy MBA, where I explored regenerative business design, OnePointFive's Sustainability Consulting Accelerator for decarbonization strategies, and Terra.do's Climate Change Bootcamp, which deepened my understanding of climate science and policy.
+I studied commerce and marketing at the University of Galway, and have since focused on climate policy, sustainability, and regenerative business through the Next Economy MBA, OnePointFive's Sustainability Consulting Accelerator, and Terra.do's Climate Change Bootcamp.
 I'm currently pursuing a master's in sustainable development at the University of Sussex.

 Creative Beginnings